-Geo-restriction, also known as geo-blocking, is the act of completely blocking or limiting access to internet content based on the physical location of the user.
-Geoblocking is a common tactic used by international media streaming companies to protect licensing deals.
+Geoblocking, also known as geo-restriction, is the act of completely blocking or limiting access to internet content based on the physical location of the user.
+Geo-blocking is a common tactic used by international media streaming companies to protect licensing deals.

 I am an American citizen who currently lives in Thailand.
 While I enjoy many things about the Thai culture, I admit that I still love listening to my favorite music and watching my favorite shows from back home.

 Note: Some of the links in this article may be affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use the services mentioned.

-Why Does Geo-Blocking Exist?
+Why Does GeoBlocking Exist?

 In the end, it’s really all about the money.